Social Entrepreneur. Activist. Inventor. Herbalist.

 Priscila was raised as a Nutritrarian and is currently practicing a healing foods plant-based diet and lifestyle.
 As a product of a multicultural upbringing, she’s a polyglot (Spanish, Italian, and French) who loves learning about the local natural remedies and herbs wherever she travels.
 She is a multi-generation herbalist who in her free time loves foraging for wild medicinal herbs, conducting holistic test-kitchen experiments, and creating her own therapeutic formulas for skin, physical, and mental well-being.

-In the last three years since the #SproutChange movement, Priscila has graduated from Eden Valley Institute in Loveland, Colorado where she attained her Lifestyle Coaching certificate in April 2017.
+In the last few years since the #SproutChange movement, Priscila has graduated from Eden Valley Institute in Loveland, Colorado where she attained her Lifestyle Coaching certificate in April 2017.
 Priscila’s coursework at Eden Valley focused on natural remedies, organic farming, hydrotherapy, massage, and vegan/plant-based meal preparation.
 Upon her return home to Clinton from Eden Valley, Priscila held a few workshops at faith-based organizations and then traveled to Europe to apprentice as a sustainable organic farmer.

 SproutChange was a featured social enterprise on Exposure With Mosher TV Show "Worcester's Growing Social Venture Ecosystem" on WCCA TV 194 "The People's Channel!”